 The current permit for Facility #1 was renewed effective July 1, 2020.
 This means that the earliest the new selenium standard could be incorporated into their permit would be July 1, 2025 -- the earliest their permit would be due for renewal.
 By 2025, their operations will be substantially reduced due to ongoing activities related to planned closures.
 We presume that this decrease in operations will reduce the risk of discharging selenium into surface waters in excess of their permit limits.
-The imposition of new selenium reduction requirements at renewal is unlikely due to this presumed decrease in risk to water quality and also due to the time and expense that would be required to plan, design, and install new treatment technology.
-The time they would be allowed to achieve compliance with the new standard (one to two permit cycles) is likely to extend beyond this facility's operations.
+The imposition of new selenium reduction requirements at renewal is unlikely due to this presumed decrease in risk to water quality and also due to the time and expense that would be allowed to achieve compliance with the new standard (one to two permit cycles) is likely to extend beyond this facility's operations.